tungthtran/ambry/Message-Format.md

 The message format are of the following types - PutMessageFormat, DeleteMessageFormat and HardDeleteMessageFormat.
 Each of these formats are created by a combination of atomic units called Message records.

-The list of message records are provided below followed by the actual formats.
+The list of message records are -

 ### Message Header Record